 You can find more guidance on being ordinarily resident in the UK here.

 Even though the card is described as ‘Global’, you can only use it within the EU.
-The old EHIC could also be used in some non-EU countries such as Norway, Iceland, Liechtenstein and Iceland, but now the UK has left the EU neither the new GHIC or the EHIC can be used outside the EU.
+The old EHIC could also be used in some non-EU countries such as Norway, Switzerland, Liechtenstein and Iceland, but now the UK has left the EU neither the new GHIC or the EHIC can be used outside the EU.

 How do I apply for the Global Health Insurance Card?